-On August 28, 2009, Angelo Williams ("Employee") filed a petition for appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the Office of Public Education Facilities Modernization's ("Agency") action of abolishing his position as a Motor Vehicle Operator through a Reduction-In-Force ("RIF").
-I was assigned this matter on December 14, 2010.
-On December 22, 2010, I issued an Order directing the parties to attend a Prehearing Conference set for January 31, 2011, and to submit a Prehearing statement by January 21, 2011.
-The Order specifically noted that if either party did not appear at the prehearing conference, sanctions may be imposed pursuant to OEA Rule 622, 46 D.C.
-Reg. at 9312.
+On October 8, 2009, David Newman ("Employee") filed a petition for appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the D.C.
+Public Schools' ("Agency") action of abolishing his position as a Custodial Foreman through a Reduction-In-Force ("RIF").

+I was assigned this matter on or around October 21, 2011.
+Thereafter, on October 21, 2011, I issued an Order directing the parties to attend a Status Conference set for November 9, 2011.
+The Order specifically noted that if either party did not appear at the Status Conference, sanctions may be imposed pursuant to OEA Rule 622.3, 46 D.C.
+Reg. at 9313.
 Agency complied, but Employee did not.
-This record is now closed.
+Subsequently on November 9, 2011, I issued an Order for Statement of Good Cause to Employee.
+Employee was ordered to submit a statement of cause based on his failure to attend the Status Conference.
+Employee had until November 25, 2011, to respond.
+As of today's date, Employee has not responded to this Order.
+The record is now closed